mrcsmcl/Team4GDD/story-and-narrative.md

 **Father**
 - Worn features, rough hands, and a tired posture from years of factory work.
-- Represents the struggle of the working class and the driving force behind Leo’s ambitions.
+- Represents the struggle of the working class and the driving force behind Vinny’s ambitions.

 **Mother**
 - Gentle and caring demeanor with a nurturing presence.
-- Symbolizes the emotional anchor for Leo, reminding him of what he’s fighting for.
+- Symbolizes the emotional anchor for Vinny, reminding him of what he’s fighting for.

 #### **Clara**
-Clara is Leo’s younger sister, full of curiosity and a desire to understand her brother’s mysterious life.
-Though she doesn’t fully comprehend the danger Leo puts himself in, she admires his determination and courage.
-Her innocence and youthful energy contrast with the dark world Leo and Vinny navigate, and her trust in her brother motivates him to strive for a better future.
+Clara is Vinny’s younger sister, full of curiosity and a desire to understand her brother’s mysterious life.
+Though she doesn’t fully comprehend the danger Vinny puts himself in, she admires his determination and courage.
+Her innocence and youthful energy contrast with the dark world Vinny and Vinny navigate, and her trust in her brother motivates him to strive for a better future.

 - **Personality**: Innocent, curious, admiring, trusting
 - **Skills**: Innocence, hope, emotional resilience